fabrilallo/moon-phases-stream/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This a simple project made to practice with Node.js streams.
-It's built with an http server that streams the emojis of the moon phases.
+It's an HTTP server which continuously shows moon phases with emojis.
 ### Prerequisites

-* `node 14.18.3`
+* `node 16.17.1`
-* `npm 6.14.15`
+* `npm >= 6.14.15`

 ### Installation